 - Arrange the plant as realistically as possible.
-Roots or lower part of stem usually look better at the bottom of the sheet and flowers towards the top.
+Roots or the lower part of the stem usually look better at the bottom of the sheet and flowers towards the top.

 - Make sure some leaves are bottom-side up.
 Turn some over if there are not any already pressed that way.
 A portion of a large single leaf should be cut and mounted with both sides showing, and best of all, a large leaf should be mounted only with cotton mounting tape.

 - Loose pieces should be mounted so they are obviously separate.
-Do not fake the arrangements of parts.
+If you know where they fell off, you can mount them nearby, but, DO NOT fake the arrangements of parts.